Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Key challenges and Open Research Directions

 \subsubsection{New Antenna Technologies and Cell-Free ISAC}

-To fully exploit spatial resources and further enhance ISAC performance, fluid antennas—also known as movable antennas—have been introduced in the literature~\cite{Zou:WCL:2024,Zhou:WCL:2024,Qin:WCL:2024}.
-The core concept of fluid antennas is that their position can be optimized within a specified region, providing spatial diversity with fewer RF chains in a relatively small space~\cite{Wang:WL:2024}.
-This could be beneficial at the user terminal, given the limited available space.
-Therefore, deploying fluid antennas at the APs and multi-antenna users in CFMM networks provides new spatial DoF to enhance the performance of ISAC applications.
-However, several concerns need to be addressed.
-Firstly, channel estimation and the optimization of position changes are major challenges.
-Additionally, high-dimensional optimization problems are expected to increase in complexity to synergize with ISAC scenarios.
-While fluid antenna systems exploit a series of spatially correlated signals, artificial intelligence can be incorporated into the design process due to its powerful ability to identify hidden correlations.
+To fully exploit spatial resources and enhance ISAC performance, fluid (movable) antennas have been introduced~\cite{Zou:WCL:2024,Zhou:WCL:2024,Qin:WCL:2024}.
+By optimizing their position within a confined region, fluid antennas provide spatial diversity with fewer RF chains and minimal space requirements~\cite{Wang:WL:2024}, making them particularly suitable for user terminals.
+In CFMM networks, APs can deploy fluid antennas to serve multi-antenna users, introducing additional spatial DoFs that improve ISAC performance.
+However, major challenges remain, including accurate channel estimation, efficient position optimization, and the high dimensionality of the resulting ISAC-oriented optimization problems.
+Since fluid antenna systems rely on spatially correlated signals, incorporating artificial intelligence can help exploit hidden correlations and improve system design.

-A recent antenna technology that is gaining significant attention is holographic MIMO (HMIMO), which refers to an affordable, transformative wireless planar structure made up of sub-wavelength metallic or dielectric scattering particles.
-This structure has the ability to manipulate EM waves in a way that aligns with specific goals~\cite{Huang:WCL:2020}.
-The HMIMO surface can function as a transmitter, receiver, or reflector, making it a versatile solution for creating reconfigurable wireless environments.
-The authors in~\cite{Adhikary:IoT:2024} have developed an artificial intelligence (AI)-based framework that integrates HMIMO APs into CF networks to enable efficient power allocation for beamforming in the desired direction, leveraging ISAC.
-This framework optimally distributes power for beamforming by selectively activating the necessary grids within the serving HMIMO APs in the network to meet user demands.
-To achieve this, the authors formulate an optimization problem aimed at maximizing the sensing utility function.
-This approach enhances the SINR of the received signals, improves the sensing SINR of the reflected echo signals, and boosts EE, ensuring effective power allocation.
+Another emerging antenna technology attracting significant attention is holographic MIMO (HMIMO): a cost-effective, planar wireless structure composed of sub-wavelength metallic or dielectric scatterers capable of manipulating EM waves for specific objectives~\cite{Huang:WCL:2020}.
+The HMIMO surface can operate as a transmitter, receiver, or reflector, enabling highly reconfigurable wireless environments.
+In~\cite{Adhikary:IoT:2024}, an AI-based framework integrates HMIMO APs into CF networks to achieve efficient ISAC-enabled beamforming through adaptive power allocation.
+The framework selectively activates grids within HMIMO APs to meet user demands by solving an optimization problem that maximizes the sensing utility function.
+This approach improves both communication and sensing SINR, enhances EE, and ensures effective power utilization.